Jökulsárlón – The Glacier Lake

 Jökulsárlón!
 Some call it the glacier lake, some the glacier lagoon or the ice lake.
 Whatever you call it, guests from all over the world set their sights on this world famous ice lagoon.
 It lies on the south side of Europe’s biggest glacier Vatnajökull.
 The surrounding is simply stunning and when the glacier is calving (big slabs of ice falls off a glacier), one cannot do anything but be in awe.

-Information about Jökulsárlón- The famous Glacier lakeThe big lagoon is affected by the tides so high tide brings in food which seals and birds follow so there are not only ice floating around in the lagoon.
-Contrary what one might believe, the lagoon is very new for it didn’t start to form until 1934, maybe 1935.
+Information about Jökulsárlón- The famous Glacier lakeThe lagoon is affected by the tides, high tide brings in food which seals and birds follow so there is not only ice floating around in the lagoon.
+Contrary to what one might believe, the lagoon is very new for it didn’t start to form until 1934, maybe 1935.

 With the receding of the glacier, Jökulsárlón has taken shape and become bigger and deeper for each year.
 It has always been said that Öskjuvatn has been the deepest lake in Iceland with its depth of 217 m (712 ft) but that has changed now.
 Jökulsárlón is now the deepest lake and it reaches a depth of 248 m (814 ft) according to the last measurement that took place in 2010.

-Also, because the ocean water has access to the lagoon, the icebergs floating around there is melting faster because the ocean temperature is warmer than the water in the lagoon.
+Also, because the ocean water has access to the lagoon, the icebergs floating around there are melting faster because the ocean temperature is warmer than the water in the lagoon.

 Jökulsárlón is also a famous movie site as can be read in our blog Camp like a boss!